NSU-FA20-CSE299-2/Group05/README.md

 Deliverables: A proposal for the website will be delivered.<br/>
 **Phase 2** <br/>
 Duration time - ( 14.11.2020 -  23.11.2020 )<br/>
-Deliverables: Accessible login/sign up, logout page, homepage, admin dashboard, category page will be designed.
-HTML, CSS, JavaScript, Bootstrap will be used for the front end. <br/>
+Deliverables: GitHub setup <br/>
 **Phase 3**<br/>
 Duration time - ( 24.11.2020 -  07.12.2020 ) <br/>
-Deliverables:  In this duration, the interaction of Django and Database will be established. <br/>
+Deliverables: Accessible login/sign up, logout page, homepage, admin dashboard, category page will be designed.
+HTML, CSS, JavaScript, Bootstrap will be used for the front end.
+In this duration, the interaction of Django and Database will be established. <br/>
 **Phase 4** <br/>
 Duration time - ( 08.12.2020 -  21.12.2020 ) <br/>
 Deliverables:  Hosting and necessary search options will be implemented.<br/>